muratatak77/GmailService/README.md

 There is already a Project setup in the Google Developer Console for this task.
 The registered callback URI is http://localhost:3000/google/oauth2/callback.
-If, for some reason, you need a different URI please let me know.

 You may initialize a new *unauthenticated* client using the following code: